 - that a new grade be assigned.

-In cases where a change of grade is recommended and the instructor does not wish to accept the recommendation of his/her colleagues, the materials will be submitted to the dean of CMCI who will review the materials and make a final decision within 30 days of receipt.
+- In cases where a change of grade is recommended and the instructor does not wish to accept the recommendation, the materials will be submitted to the Dean of CMCI who will review the materials and make a final decision within 30 days of receipt.
 There is no appeal of the decision of the Dean.

 Policy on Waiver of Degree Requirements

 The College of Media, Communication and Information does not waive degree requirements or excuse students from completing degree requirements.
 Petitions for exceptions to the academic policies stated here may be submitted to the ad hoc Committee on Academic Rules and Policies.
 Such petitions will be considered only if they meet all three of the following conditions: